Stomatitis is inflammation or ulcers in the mouth, sometimes called dental stomatitis or denture stomatitis.

-Stomatitis, a non-specific term for an inflamed and sore mouth, can disrupt a person's ability to eat, talk or sleep.
-Stomatitis can occur anywhere within the mouth, including the inside of the cheeks, gums, tongue, lips and palate.
+The mucous membranes lining the mouth get inflamed and sore, which can make it uncomfortable to speak, eat or sleep.
+This condition can occur anywhere within the mouth, including the inside of the cheeks, gums, tongue, lips and palate.

 Symptoms of stomatitis

 - Mouth ulcers, often inside the cheeks, on the tongue or inside the lips.

 - Cold sores or blisters caused by the herpes virus, often around the lips.

 - Mouth irritation.

 - Wearing braces, using dentures, or a sharp broken tooth.